sqrol/SoftV.Docs/docs/robocad/libraries/studica/analog.md

 :::note
 Analog ports are used for analog sensors.
 For example: [Infrared distance sensor](infrared).
-There are only 4 analog ports in VMX.
+There are 4 analog ports available on VMX.
 Indexing starts from 1.
 :::